siavash9000/netlimy/README.md

 ### Features:
 * no dependencies but docker.
 * easy setup for your jekyll website.
+* automatic https cert generation and updates.
-* fast continuous delivery. push to git and netlimy builds and deploy your website automatically.
+* fast continuous delivery. push to git and netlimy builds and deploys your website automatically.
 * form to email handler included. receive all form submissiions via email.
 * easily extendable through docker. add own apis easily and within minutes.
-* easy scaling. add new server within seconds.
+* easy scaling. add new server without pain.
-* gitlab integration included
+* gitlab integration included.

 ## Test netlimy locally

 You can tryout netlimy easily with docker-compose.
 First clone the repo:
 ```
 git clone https://github.com/siavash9000/netlimy.git
 ```
 and then start netlimy
 ```
 cd netlimy
 docker-compose up
 ```
 Now you can open the netlimy website via [http://localhost](http://localhost).
-Every git change is redeployed.
 You can change the variable `WEBSITE_GIT_REPO` to your own jekyll website in the file `docker-compose.yml` and restart netlimy. netlimy delivers now your website! netlimy pulls the repo constantly and builds and redeploys the website in case of changes.
 You can test this mechanism by pushing a change to your website.
 Build and redeploy should be finished in few minutes, depending on the perfromance of your setup.

 ## Requirements
 To deploy netlimy in production you will need:
-1. A running docker swarm
+1. A running docker swarm of arbitrary size (a single node swarm is perfectly ok)
-2. A Domain which resolves to a node of your swarm.
+2. A Domain resolving to a node of your swarm.
 3. The website you want to deploy must be in a git repository, which is accessible via internet.

 ## Configure netlimy